pg_restore ran in an isolated container in

 - Scheduled restore tests.
 Weekly.
 End-to-end, in an isolated container.
 Runs your application-level checks.

 - Signed, independently verifiable evidence.
-JWS receipts.
+DSSE receipts.
 Your auditor verifies them against your public key.
 No Restorable API required.

 - Customer-held keys.
 Backups are encrypted with your age keys before they leave your infrastructure.
 We store ciphertext.
 That's the whole relationship.